uakfdotb/ghostpp/readme.txt

 1.)
 The most common reason for lag in GHost++ games on Windows is due to the way Windows allocates CPU time to programs.
 If you are experiencing extreme lag on Windows, open the task manager (Ctrl+Alt+Delete), find ghost.exe in the process list, and increase the priority by one level.
 Do not set the priority to "realtime" as this does not benefit GHost++ and can cause system instability.
+Note: GHost++ Version 14.3 and newer automatically sets the process priority to "above normal" on startup so this tip is no longer applicable.

 2.)
 The second most common reason is due to the local SQLite database GHost++ uses.
 The local SQLite database GHost++ uses is not intended to be used with large scale bots.